Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Benchmark and simulation setup

 Each benchmark instance is therefore uniquely defined by: \begin{itemize} \item \textbf{the city network} $G=(V,E)$ extracted from OSM, configured by $C_\text{name}$, $C_\text{coord}$, $C_\text{rad}$.
 For testing we used Košice, Prague and Cardiff, with a different radius around the city center.

 \item \textbf{the set of vehicles} $C$ and their origin–destination pairs, defined by $n, L_{\min}, L_{\max}$.
-We restricted trips to $L_{\min}=600$ m (avoiding trivial short trips) and $L_{\max}=8000$ m (within realistic intra-city range), and used a optional central attraction point $C_\text{att}$ to simulate directional flows.
+We restricted trips to $L_{\min}=600$ m (avoiding trivial short trips) and $L_{\max}=8000$ m (within realistic intra-city range), and used an optional central attraction point $C_\text{att}$ to simulate directional flows.

-\item \textbf{$k$ alternative routes} per vehicle generated by the Valhalla routing engine, sampled using $\alpha$ and $w$.
-We fixed $k=2$ to provide sufficient routing diversity, sampled every $\alpha=10$ seconds for fine-grained vehicle motion, and limited the simulation to $w=600$ seconds (10 minutes) to balance realism with solver runtime.
+\item $\boldsymbol{k}$ \textbf{alternative routes} per vehicle generated by the Valhalla routing engine, sampled using $\alpha$ and $w$.
+We fix $k=2$ to provide sufficient routing diversity, sample trajectories every $\alpha=10$ seconds to capture leader--follower interactions while keeping trajectory processing computationally manageable, and limit the simulation horizon to $w=600$ seconds to balance realism with solver runtime.

-\item \textbf{the congestion weights} $w_{i,j,a,b}$ and \textbf{penalties} $\pi_{i,a}$, computed as in Eqs.~\eqref{eq:pairwise_weight}--\eqref{eq:duration_penalty}, are controlled by the sensitivity parameter $\gamma$, which we set to $4.0$ (further explanation is provided in Appendix~\ref{app:gamma}).
+\item \textbf{the congestion weights} $w_{i,j,a_i,a_j}$ and \textbf{penalties} $\pi_{i,a_i}$, computed as in Eqs.~\ref{eq:pairwise_weight}--\ref{eq:duration_penalty}, are controlled by the sensitivity parameter $\gamma$, which we set to $4.0$ (further explanation is provided in Appendix~\ref{app:gamma}).

-\item \textbf{the optional clustering} of vehicles into smaller dense subgroups, configured by $\rho, m, L$.
+\item \textbf{the optional Leiden clustering} of vehicles into smaller dense subgroups, configured by $\rho, m, L$.
 We fixed $\rho=4.0$, which produces small dense clusters~\cite{Traag2019}, while $m$ (minimum cluster size) and $L$ (maximum number of clusters) were varied across experiments to study their effect on solver scalability and solution quality.
+For more details, see Subsection~\ref{sec:scalability} and Appendix~\ref{app:clustering}. \end{itemize}